 Dr. Ronnie Elmore received his certificate from the Center of Excellence for Diversity and Inclusion in Veterinary Medicine from Purdue University College of Veterinary Medicine for completion of their online course and projects related to diversity and inclusion.

 Michaela Musselman, student worker in the Veterinary Health Center pharmacy, won the state FFA Proficiency Award for Veterinary Science.
 Her project now goes on to nationals.
 According to Landa Colvin-Marion, some of Michael's relevant experiences have included training in non-sterile and sterile compounding for animal patients and helping fourth-year veterinary students with medication orders, as well as interacting with veterinary clinicians, veterinary house officers, hospital clients and other staff.

 "Michaela is a deserving recipient of recognition for her efforts with her Veterinary Science Project," Landa said.
 "She is currently studying for her Pharmacy Technician exam, which will give her recognized credentials in the field.
-She also plans to take an elective course entitled 'Pharmaceutical Use in Cattle' during the Summer of 2018."
+She also plans to take an elective course titled 'Pharmaceutical Use in Cattle' during the Summer of 2018."

 Some scenes from the All-University Open House on April 7